mwiens91/scientific-research-practices-code/src/model-of-scientific-discovery/README.md

 scientific field.
 We will refer to these researchers/research groups as **agents** and the scientific field as the **field**.

-Within the field we have a number of **tested hypotheses**, which are published results from agents that have investigated **novel hypotheses**.
-Each tested hypothesis has a **tally**.
-When a novel result is published, its corresponding "tested hypothesis" starts at a tally of 1 if the result was positive and -1 if the result was negative.
+Within the field we have a number of **published hypotheses**, which are published results from agents that have investigated **novel hypotheses**.
+Each published hypothesis has a **tally**.
+When a nove result is published, its corresponding "published hypothesis" starts at a tally of 1 if the result was positive and -1 if the result was negative.
-When agents attempt to **replicate** a tested hypothesis and publish their results, they add 1 to its tally if the result was positive or subtract 1 from its tally if the result was negative.
+When agents attempt to **replicate** a published hypothesis and publish their results, they add 1 to its tally if the result was positive or subtract 1 from its tally if the result was negative.